-Their radio show turned into a podcast and after years of following her husband around on tour, KT had a mic put in her hand one day on stage beside Steve, and since then, the pair have hosted a variety of events including the pre-show at the legendary Wheeling Jamboree, the Maryland State Banjo, Fiddle, and Mandolin Championships, and many others.
+Over time the radio show turned into a podcast and after years of following her husband around on tour, KT had a mic put in her hand one day on stage beside Steve.
+Since then, the pair have hosted a variety of events including the pre-show at the legendary Wheeling Jamboree, the Maryland State Banjo, Fiddle, and Mandolin Championships, and many others.

 Anytime spent with Steve will quickly tell you that he is a product of the state which he grew up in.
 Steve is proud to represent the great state of West Virginia and he was known for wearing the trademark WV hat at every show.
 That pride of his home state carried over into a professional level as Steve is the official Banjo Instructor at WVU through their bluegrass program, as well as teaching private lessons out of his home studio, but the hat has changed.

 In 2020 Steve and KT were at an event and learned about an organization called Legacies Alive that supports Gold Star Families.
 After meeting the volunteers and families, Steve took off his WV hat and put on a Legacies Alive hat to raise awareness for Gold Star Families.
 His original song, “The Brave” has become one that is shared with all Gold Star Families through Legacies Alive.

 April 2023 Steve’s 4th CD titled, Who I Am was released and followed by 3 nominations to the Josie Music Awards.
 With over 59,000 submissions to the awards show, Steve is honored to have the nominations.